Iran nuclear deal: Reactors

 With cooperation from the "Working Group" (the P5+1 and possibly other countries), Iran was permitted to modernize the Arak heavy water research reactor based on an agreed design.
-Arak was to be limited to 20 MWt to support allowed research and production, while minimizing plutonium production and avoiding weapons-grade plutonium.
+Arak was to be limited to 20 MW (thermal) to support allowed research and production, while minimizing plutonium production and avoiding weapons-grade plutonium.
 Spent fuel was to be sent out of the country.
 All heavy water beyond Iran's reactor needs was to be exportable.
 In exchange, Iran imported 130 tonnes of uranium ore in 2015 and in late 2016 was approved to import 130 tonnes in 2017.
 For 15 years Iran agreed not to research or engage in spent fuel reprocessing, build additional heavy-water reactors, or accumulate heavy water.

 Fordow would stop researching and enriching uranium for at least 15 years.
 The facility was to be converted into a nuclear physics and technology center.
 For 15 years Fordow would maintain no more than 1,044 IR-1 centrifuges in six cascades in one wing.
 Two of the six cascades would be transitioned for stable radioisotope production for medical, agricultural, industrial, and scientific use.
 The other four would remain idle.
 Iran agreed to keep no fissile material there.